Copy List Items to Another List: SharePoint – Power Automate

 If all is well or if there are no errors that would prohibit you from testing the flow, then proceed with the next part.

-Click the test button on the upper-right corner > manually > press the “test” button:
+Click the test button in the upper-right corner > manually > press the “test” button:

-⚠️ Note: If there’s any error, red the error details and try to solve the problem.
+⚠️ Note: If there’s any error, read the error details and try to solve the problem.

 Although it was a test workflow operation, it would get all the items and create them as well on the destination list.